theobald-software/theobald-software.github.io/_includes/_content/en/requirements/update.md

 ### Installing an update on a productive environment
-After sucessfull installation and test of the update version on the test environment, follow the corresponding steps described above for the production environment.
+After sucessfull installation and test of the update version on the test environment, follow the corresponding steps described above for the productive environment.
 Make sure to create a backup beforehand and make any necessary preparations and changes.

 ### Do I need to deinstall the old version before updating?